SomeWaffleGuy/tippyscript/README.md

 ### Extensions

-By default, this script enables the 'Kstatusnotifieritem/appindicator support' extension and disables the 'Background logo' extension.
+By default, this script enables the 'Kstatusnotifieritem/appindicator support' extension (only in Workstation) and disables the 'Background logo' extension.
 Any and all extensions can be enabled/disabled via the installed GNOME Tweaks application.
 Many extensions are available in the Fedora repositories, with many more at;

 https://extensions.gnome.org/